 Automation Test Script Execution

-Now its time for execution of test scripts.
-In this phase, you have to execute all your test script.
-Some points to remember while execution
+Now, it’s time for the execution of test scripts.
+In this phase, you have to execute all your test scripts.
+Some points to remember during the execution

 - Your script should cover all the functional requirements as per the test case.

-- Your script should be stable, so it should run in multiple environments and multiple browsers (depends on your requirement)
+- Your script should be stable, so it should run in multiple environments and multiple browsers (depending on your requirements)

-- You can do batch execution also if possible so it will save time and effort.
+- You can also do batch execution if possible to save time and effort.

 - In case of failure, your script should take screenshots.

-- If the test case is failing due to functionality, you have to raise a bug/defect.
+- If the test case fails due to functionality, you must raise a bug/defect.

-- Generate test result / Analyses of result
+- Generate test results / Analyses of results.

 Analysis + Generation Of Test Results & Test Reports

-This is the last phase of the Automation test life cycle in which we will gather test results and will share with team/client/stack holders.
+This is the last phase of the Automation test life cycle in which we will gather test results and share them with the team, client, and stack holders.

-- Analyze the output and calculate how much time it takes to complete the test case
+- Analyze the output and calculate how long it takes to complete the test case.